Researchers Develop Way To “Fingerprint” the Brain

 “The most exciting part is that we can apply this new method to existing data and reveal new information that is already sitting there unexplored.
 The higher specificity allows us to reliably study how genetic and environmental factors shape the human brain over time, thereby opening a gate to understand how the human brain functions or dysfunctions,” said Fang-Cheng (Frank) Yeh, the study’s first author and assistant professor of neurological surgery at the University of Pittsburgh.
 Yeh completed the research while at CMU as a postdoctoral fellow in psychology.

 For the study, the researchers used diffusion MRI to measure the local connectome of 699 brains from five data sets.
-The local connectome is the point-by-point connections along all of the white matter pathways in the brain, as opposed to the connections between brain regions.
+The local connectome (shown below) is the point-by-point connections along all of the white matter pathways in the brain, as opposed to the connections between brain regions.
 To create a fingerprint, they took the data from the diffusion MRI and reconstructed it to calculate the distribution of water diffusion along the cerebral white matter’s fibers.

 The measurements revealed the local connectome is highly unique to an individual and can be used as a personal marker for human identity.
 To test the uniqueness, the team ran more than 17,000 identification tests.
 With nearly 100 percent accuracy, they were able to tell whether two local connectomes, or brain “fingerprints,” came from the same person or not.